1-877-929-7245

 • Breakfast, Dinner

-Today is another highlight of our trip, as we head out after breakfast on a coach excursion to the Argentine side of Iguazú Falls.
-We enter the subtropical rainforest of the national park with our local guide, walking into the heart of the falls with fantastic views of this extensive 275-count waterfall system.
-Taking the lower circuit, we experience the iridescent spray, and we may catch a glimpse of the resident capuchin monkeys.
+Today is another highlight of our holiday, as we head out after breakfast on a coach excursion to the Argentine side of the spectacular Iguazú Falls.
+We enter the lush subtropical rainforest of the national park with our local guide, walking into the heart of the falls, where there are fantastic views of this extensive waterfall system made up of 275 powerful, cascading falls.
+Taking the lower circuit, we experience the invigorating effect of the iridescent spray.
+In this unspoiled wilderness, we may just catch a glimpse of the resident capuchin monkeys.

 Includes